-- a) The Company is partly financed by the issuance of flow-through shares.
+- a) The Company's operations are subject to governmental laws and regulations regarding environmental protection.
+The environmental consequences are hardly identifiable, whether with the outcomes, the impacts or the deadline.
+As at September 30, 2014 and to the best knowledge of its management, the Company is, at the present, in conformity with the laws and regulations. - b) The Company is partly financed by the issuance of flow-through shares.
 However, there are no guarantees that the funds spent by the Company will qualify as Canadian exploration expenditures, even if the Company has taken all the necessary measures for this purpose.
-Refusal of certain expenses by the tax authorities would have a negative tax impact for investors. - i) Moreover, tax rules regarding flow-through investments set deadlines for carrying out the exploration work no later than the first of the following dates: - ii) Two years following the flow-through investment; - iii) One year after the Company has renounced the tax deductions relating to the exploration work.
+Refusal of certain expenses by the tax authorities would have a negative tax impact for investors.

+Moreover, tax rules regarding flow-through investments set deadlines for carrying out the exploration work no later than the first of the following dates:

+- i) Two years following the flow-through investment; - ii) One year after the Company has renounced the tax deductions relating to the exploration work.

-During the year ended June 30, 2013, the Company received \$2,934,660 from flow-through share issuances.
-According to the tax rules, the Company has until December 31, 2013 to spend this amount on qualified exploration expenditures.
-As at December 31, 2013, the Company has expended \$2,169,165 of this amount and has therefore a shortfall of \$765,495 in this commitment.
-The Company has identified the subscribers of current and previous flow-through offerings against any tax related amounts that become payable by shareholders in the event the Company does not meet its expenditure commitment.
-As a consequence, the Company has accrued \$106,950 for Part XII.6 taxes and penalties on the \$765,495 shortfall.
-In addition, \$350,000 has been accrued for potential claims which may arise as a result of possible reassessments denying personal tax deductions to the investors b) On March 15, 2012, Genivar Inc. instituted a lawsuit against the Company in the Quebec Superior Court, claiming approximately \$785,000 in unpaid fees.
+During the three months ended September 30, 2014, the Company received \$1,175,916 (2014 - \$1,730,639) from flow-through share issuances.
+According to the tax rules, the Company has until December 31, 2015 to spend this amount on qualified exploration expenditures.

+The Company has indemnified the subscribers of current and previous flow-through offerings against any tax related amounts that become payable by shareholders in the event the Company does not meet its expenditure commitment.
+In relations to renunciation shortfalls from fiscal years 2006 to 2008, the Company has accrued \$367,478 for Part XII.6 taxes and penalties on the \$1,759,590 shortfall.
+In addition, \$1,045,718 has been accrued for potential claims which may arise as a result of possible reassessments denying personal tax deductions to the investors.
+The Company had reviewed the reassessment proposed by the CRA, and had filed objections on certain of the claims.
+In relations to renunciation shortfall from fiscal year 2012, the Company has accrued \$108,316 for Part XII.6 taxes and penalties on the \$2,063,686 shortfall.
+In addition, \$350,000 has been accrued for potential claims which may arise as a result of possible reassessments denying personal tax deductions to the investors.

+c) On March 15, 2012, Genivar Inc. instituted a lawsuit against the Company in the Quebec Superior Court, claiming approximately \$785,000 in unpaid fees.
 The action relates to work which Genivar performed for Gold Bullion, primarily with respect to its Granada gold property in northwestern Quebec.